 If you’re buying the car probably as a single man, you can go for a salon car maybe with 2 doors and if you’re buying because of your family you should think of buying a space car-like sienna and the likes.

 There are new or used cars that consume a lot of fuel due to the way they were made or their brand but however, I’ve heard some brands like Toyota don’t consume fuel.

 How much you’re going to be spending on fuel should really be considered as a pointer to choosing your car.

 Don’t ignore this tip.

-The roads in your city in Nigeria, are they good for the car you want to buy?
+The roads in your city in Nigeria, are they good for the new or used car you want to buy?

-Don’t buy a sports car when you know you live in a rural area in Nigeria and the government are yet to tiled the roads.
+Don’t buy a sports car when you know you live in a rural area in Nigeria and the government is yet to tiled the roads.
 It is a total waste of money.